Enrickzz/ISANDE2/README.md

 # Louella Bakery Inventory Management System
-This is a web application to cater Louella Bakery and adress its problems.
+This is a web application to cater Louella Bakery and address its problems.

 ### Local Setup
 1. Navigate to the directory